TKothenbeutel/Unique-Spotify-Songs/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/TKothenbeutel/Unique-Spotify-Songs?quickstart=1)

-__Simple overview of use/purpose.
 Parses through an account's extended streaming history and finds every unique song listened to in a given range.
 Spotipy is also utilized to add those results to a playlist.

 ## Description

-__An in-depth paragraph about your project and an overview of use.
 This Python program parses through data files the user retrieves from Spotify, and collects any new and unique songs listened to in a given time range.
 Once run, the user interacts with the program through the terminal and follows the instructions to get the desired results.
 This program currently only works with Spotify's extended streaming history, not with the lesser account data package.
 The user can also alter the program with 10 different settings, allowing for different timeframes, changing what constitutes as a new song, and more!
 Afterwards, the user may save these results to a .json file, such as how Spotify gives its stored data, or it can be uploaded to a playlist thanks to Spotipy and the Spotify API.

 ## Using the Program